 Most major cities still do have an Entertainment Coupon Book, so this could save you a lot of money on your family vacations and getaways.

 About the Entertainment Coupon Book

 You’ve probably heard of the Entertainment Book; it’s a coupon book with lots of local coupons.
 You’ll save more than the price of it with one or two local attraction coupons – especially when you buy the coupon book on sale.

 The current sale should be showing in the ad above.
 (It updates automatically.)
 If you use the link below to buy yours, Wichita on the Cheap will receive a bit of a commission on it.
 You’ll have until the end of the year to use all of the coupons in your book:

-Note: It looks like they may not be selling the physical book for Wichita this year.
+Note: We no longer have the physical book for Wichita.
 Bummer!
 However, the digital membership is still available.